Cranbrook bills itself as the basecamp of the Kootenays as it offers easy access to…

 They are open seven days a week and you don’t need a reservation to visit the centre – though it’s a good idea to book ahead if you want to walk with the wolves.
 For a 90 minute walk the price for two people is $380.
 Additional people are charged $138 with a maximum of six people permitted at a time.

-It was an unforgettable walk with the wolves – and I feel privileged to have experienced it.
+It was an unforgettable walk with the wolves in Golden – and I feel privileged to have experienced it.

 I highly recommend the book The Wolf – A True Story of Survival and Obsession in the West.
-It’s a heartbreaking read but a great one an very eye opening.
+It’s a heartbreaking read but a great one and very eye opening.

 Further reading on nature experiences